The King who stirred up the Antichrist

 both Kings shall…speak lies at the same table – in the “peace” negotiations at Alexandria and Memphis.

-the end will still be at the appointed time – there will be no good result from their negotiations, Antiochus will attack again in 168 BC.
+the end will still be at the appointed time – described in verse 29.

 There was a massacre of young and old, a killing of women and children, a slaughter of virgins and infants.
 In the space of three days, eighty thousand were lost, forty thousand meeting a violent death, and the same number being sold into slavery.